 - Make collaboration between teams in different countries easier and more efficient.

-So they decided to have all workers use a single intranet hub.
+So they decided to have all workers use a single platform

 The takeaway from this internal communication example?
 When you take steps to help employees work together, whether in-office or in the field, they’ll be more likely to come up with innovative ideas and to accomplish more together.

-With an employee app, employees can create personalized feeds that empower collaboration—both within teams, but also across departments.
+With an employee app, employees can create personalized feeds that empower collaboration—both within teams and across departments.

 What companies with great internal communications have in common

-All of the internal communication examples above have one thing in common — the company identified a specific organizational comms challenge and looked for a tool or a strategy to solve it.
+All of the internal communication examples above have one thing in common — the company identified a specific organizational communications challenge and looked for a tool and a strategy to solve it.

-The first step in overhauling your internal comms should always be to analyze what is working at your company and what isn’t.
-You can spend top dollar building a custom branded intranet.
+The first step in overhauling your internal communication strategy should always be to analyze what is working at your company and what isn’t.
+You can invest a lot of resources, time and money in building a custom-branded company intranet.
 But if it’s not meeting your company’s unique needs, it’s not going to boost your bottom line.

-It’s only when you know what comms issues are getting in the way of effective collaboration and stalling productivity that you can identify the right approach.
-And the tools and strategies you adopt in this approach will ultimately become the backbone of a stronger, more effective internal communications plan.
+It’s only when you know what communications issues are getting in the way of effective collaboration and stalling productivity that you can identify the right approach.
+And the employee engagement tools and strategies you adopt in this approach will ultimately become the backbone of a stronger, more effective internal communications plan.